Blyew v. United States: Aftermath

 The case was moved back to state court.
 Blyew's case ended in a hung jury.
 In 1873, however, before he could be retried, he escaped from prison with several other inmates.
 He was recaptured in 1890, found guilty of murder, and sentenced to life in prison.
 Blyew was pardoned by Acting Governor William Jackson Worthington, who had expressed doubts over the evidence used to convict him, on December 8, 1896.
 He was reported living with his daughter in Ohio in 1900.
 In 1876, Kennard was found guilty of murder and sentenced to life in prison with hard labor.
 According to one report at the time, his refusal to escape when he had the judge may have been in a factor in the jury's decision to spare his life.
-Kennard was pardoned by Governor Luke P. Blackburn on health in 1883, and died on April 5, 1923, at the age of 82.
+Kennard was pardoned by Governor Luke P. Blackburn on health grounds in 1883 and died on April 5, 1923, at the age of 82.